trakt/script.trakt/README.md

 7. Select **OK** to save your settings
 8. Watch something and see it show up on trakt.tv!

+###Translations
+* Translations are done via the Transiflex project of Kodi.
+If you want to support via translations, read [this] (http://kodi.wiki/view/Translation_System) and look for script.trakt in the translation project.

 ###Thanks

 * Special thanks to all who contribute to this plugin!
 Check the commit history and changelog to see these talented developers.